 4. Snorkel & Mask: I received a full face snorkel mask as a gift recently and haven’t used it yet but they are getting great reviews.
 My hubby and I always choose to bring our own masks with us because we’re a little weird about using rented gear that other people’s mouths have been on/in and it’s difficult to get the right fit with generic gear.
 It is a little bulky to bring these along, but if we are going on a beach vacation our suitcases are typically packed with mostly light items anyway, so to us it’s worth the real estate for the hygiene and comfort they provide.

 5. Wrap or Pareo: For most beach trips this will be the only item you’ll really need besides your bathing suits.
-You can dress up your beach outfit for a nice dinner by throwing on a cover up like this one, or just grab a simple pareo and learn how to tie it in all different ways.
+You can dress up your beach outfit for a nice dinner by throwing on a cover up like this one, or just grab a simple pareo and learn how to tie it in all different ways – like this awesome video shows.

 6. Travel Backpack with an area for a Charging Bank (not included): A convenient travel backpack with all the compartments you could ever want plus an area for a charging bank will come in handy during your flight as well as in the city of your destination.